 For our support team, SPF-related questions crop up a lot!
-But since 2019, when we switched from SPF/DKIM verification to VERP (Variable Envelope Return Path), we do all the SPF bizzle behind the scenes!
+It’s been several years since we switched from SPF/DKIM verification to VERP (Variable Envelope Return Path) and we’re still doing all the SPF bizzle behind the scenes!

 What is SPF (Sender Policy Framework Record)?

 Updating your SPF record is extremely important when using an external SMTP provider.
-When your emails arrive to an incoming server, the incoming server will check the SPF record to again see ‘who’ has permission to send on a domain’s behalf!
-SMTP2GO now implements a clever method of SPF checking using a CNAME instead.
+When your emails arrive at an incoming server, the incoming server will check the SPF record again to see ‘who’ has permission to send on a domain’s behalf.
+SMTP2GO implements a clever method of SPF checking using a CNAME instead.
 This gives many advantages over the standard SPF record, including better security and easy DNS verification.

 What the VERP?